kunranc/GM2-SOLARSAFE-Materials-team/Individual Findings/Kunran_SOLARSAFE_Findings.md

 | Nylon | 56.2% | 94.1% | +37.9 percentage points | 67.5% | -26.6 percentage points |

-This is an important result for SOLARSAFE.
-The maize cobs were releasing moisture, but in a sealed bag that moisture accumulated in the headspace instead of escaping.
-A drying bag should remove moisture from the maize environment; a sealed bag of any of these polymers risks doing the opposite by creating a near-saturated microclimate.

-The material ranking was also informative.
+The material ranking was informative.
 PP reached the highest humidity at **96.7%**, Nylon reached **94.1%**, and PVC reached the lowest peak humidity at **88.5%**.
 PVC's peak humidity was **8.2 percentage points lower than PP** and **5.6 percentage points lower than Nylon**.
 This suggests that, under our setup, PVC allowed slightly more moisture exchange than PP and Nylon, or at least accumulated less water vapour in the headspace.

 The Day 3 opening was especially useful.
 After the bags were opened, humidity fell from **88.5% to 66.5%** in PVC and from **94.1% to 67.5%** in Nylon.
 PP also fell, but only from **96.7% to 87.8%**, meaning it remained very humid even after ventilation.
 This is consistent with PP behaving as the most moisture-trapping bag in our experiment.